Jordan-Dennis/Miyake/To Do's.md

  - Fix the local declarations
  - I need to calculate the gradients with respect to the parameters and profile.
-    - This is done best using the package FowardDiff
+    - This is done best using the packages FowardDiff and ReverseDiff
  - Generalisation to any of the prebuilt models is important
     - Equilibriate function required

 # Goals
  - I want to have the profiling script in under _100_ lines